isomerpages/ura-lkywcp/pages/glossary.md

 #### **D**

 - **Daily commute**: refers to the regular travel that people undertake between their home and workplace or school.
 It is the journey that people make on a daily basis as part of their routine to reach their destination.
-- **Digital divide**: refers to the gap between individuals or groups who have access to digital technologies and those who do not.
-Examples include access to the internet, ownership of digital devices such as computers and smartphones, and proficiency in using digital technologies.
-The digital divide can be influenced by various factors, such as income, education level, geography, and social status.
-Those who lack access to digital technologies and the skills to use them effectively may experience significant disadvantages in areas such as education, employment, and social participation.
+- **Digital divide**: refers to the gap between those who have access to digital technologies and those who do not.
+This can include access to the internet, ownership of digital devices, and proficiency in using them.
+Those without access or skills may face significant disadvantages in education, employment, and social participation.
 - **Disaster mitigation**: refers to the actions and strategies taken to reduce or prevent the adverse impacts of natural or human-made disasters.
 This includes efforts to identify potential hazards and vulnerabilities, develop plans and protocols for responding to disasters, and implement measures to minimise their impact.

 [Back to top](#directory)